SZEINER-Public/BetterTranslator/README.md

   to infer it. `Engine/Markup/TranslationAudit` computes it from the source and result alone, with no word list, and nothing is computed while Advanced is off.

+- **Checks on every answer.** A gate of checks reads each translation before the window shows it.
+The checks look at structure, coverage, length ratios, terminology and how natural the target language reads.
+A check that cannot run gives its reason.
+It never reports a pass.
+The window draws the defects under the words.
+An agent gets the same result as data.

+- **The semantic checks, and the model they need.** Three checks compare meaning.
+The first measures how similar the source and the translation are.
+  The second translates the answer back into the source language.
+The third compares that reverse translation with the source.
+Each call on a model costs time, so these checks read only the spans that an earlier check marked.
+They read at most 24 spans in one answer.

+  The checks need a sentence embedding model.
+It is `intfloat/multilingual-e5-small`, published under the MIT license, and 465 MB with its tokenizer.
+The model is optional.
+It is one row in the download list, and no install selects it for you.
+Before the app puts the two files in place, it compares their length and their SHA-256 with the catalog.
+A download that fails that comparison leaves nothing behind.
+Until you install the model, the three checks report `skipped` and give the reason.

+  Each reverse translation is one call on the model that is already loaded.
+  **Reverse translations per answer**, in Settings > Downloads, sets the limit.
+  The default is 24.
+Set it to 0 to stop the reverse translations.
+The similarity check still runs, because it reads the embedding model and writes no text.
+The tokens and the time of each reverse translation go into the figures the entry already shows.
+There is no second number to add up.
+The result carries a line such as `3 of 7 flagged spans re-checked, cap 24`.

 - **Runtime controls in the caption.** A status panel beside the download manager reports what the runtime is doing, with pause available while a generation is